MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 ms.author: wscontent
 ---

-# Hotpatch for new virtual machines
+# Hotpatch for virtual machines

-Hotpatching is a new way to install updates on supported _Windows Server Datacenter: Azure Edition_ virtual machines (VMs) that doesn’t require a reboot after installation.
+Hotpatching is a way to install updates on supported _Windows Server Datacenter: Azure Edition_ virtual machines (VMs) that doesn’t require a reboot after installation.
 It works by patching the in-memory code of running processes without the need to restart the process.
 This article covers information about hotpatch for supported VMs, which has the following benefits:

-- Lower workload impact with less reboots
+- Lower workload impact with fewer reboots.
-- Faster deployment of updates as the packages are smaller, install faster, and have easier patch orchestration with Azure Update Manager
+- Fewer binaries mean update install faster and consume less disk and CPU resources.
-- Better protection, as the hotpatch update packages are scoped to Windows security updates that install faster without rebooting
+- Better protection, as the hotpatch update packages are scoped to Windows security updates that install faster without rebooting.
+- Reduces the time exposed to security risks and change windows, and easier patch orchestration with Azure Update Manager.

 ## Supported platforms